 Below are several examples of native gel applications.

 For acidic proteins, Laemmli's gel system without SDS can be used for native PAGE.
-An example is shown above in Fig.1.
+An example is shown above.
 The glycoprotein used here, recombinant human erythropoietin (EPO, lane 1) is highly sialylated and hence negatively charged at the pH of Laemmli's system, pH=8.4.
-Fig.1 also shows the results of native PAGE for the protein after being stressed by heating at 79 °C. As the incubation time is increased (lanes 2-5) there is increasing formation of a new band, corresponding to dimers, as confirmed by both sedimentation velocity and non-reducing SDS PAGE analysis.
+This gel also shows the results from native PAGE for EPO samples after being stressed by heating at 79 °C. As the incubation time is increased (lanes 2-5) there is increasing formation of a new band, corresponding to dimers, as confirmed by both sedimentation velocity and non-reducing SDS PAGE analysis.

 It is therefore possible to screen conditions that minimize such oligomer formation using native PAGE.
-In fact, the figure above shows no dimer formation in histidine, glycine or Tris-HCl buffers (all at 20 mM), consistent with the highly-reversible thermal unfolding of EPO in those conditions.
+In fact, the native gel above shows no dimer formation in histidine, glycine or Tris-HCl buffers (all at 20 mM), consistent with the highly-reversible thermal unfolding of EPO in those conditions.

-Fig. 3 above shows another example of native PAGE for an acidic protein, BSA, obtained from 2 different sources.
+The gel shown above is another example of native PAGE for an acidic protein, BSA, obtained from 2 different sources.
 In this case, the gel was run at 60 °C to examine the actual events occurring during unfolding of BSA at 60 °C. Many bands are observed for BSA after heating in buffer alone (lanes 1 and 4, from different suppliers).
 Fewer bands are observed when the BSA sample contains detergents (i.e., it is protected by the detergents), as in lanes 2-3 and 5-7.

 For basic proteins, acid-urea gels or acid gels are often used.
 However, most proteins denature to some extent at acidic pH and in the presence of urea.
 Under such denaturing conditions, the mobility of proteins may not reflect their conformation at physiological pH.
 In addition, protein-protein interactions or aggregation of proteins that occurs at normal pH may be altered.
 Therefore, we run native gels for basic proteins under more physiological conditions, i.e., pH 6.1 and in the absence of urea.

-Fig. 4 above shows an example of a protein that has an isoelectric point (pI) above 8.
+The native gel above shows an example with a protein that has an isoelectric point (pI) above 8.
 Lanes 1-6 correspond to the same protein processed or stored differently.
 Only one sample shows an extra band with higher mobility, reflecting some form of chemical degradation under this particular condition.
 Therefore, one can use native-PAGE to screen conditions that eliminate such degradation.
 Since the mobility of the degradation product is greater, it should have more positive charges than the starting protein at the pH of the gel, pH=6.1.

 This native PAGE system for basic proteins can detect aggregation as with Laemmli's system.
-As an example, the same protein used in Fig. 4 was heated in 5 different buffers and examined for the degree of aggregation.
-As shown above in Fig. 5, the band corresponding to the monomer (highest mobility) decreases and new bands corresponding to aggregates appear upon heating, while only one band is observed in these buffers before heating (as in lanes 1-3 in Fig. 4).
+As an example, the same protein shown in the previous gel was heated in 5 different buffers and examined for the degree of aggregation.
+As shown by the native gel above, the band corresponding to the monomer (highest mobility) decreases and new bands corresponding to aggregates appear upon heating, while only one band is observed in these buffers before heating (as in lanes 1-3 in Fig. 4).
 The degree of aggregation is highly dependent on the type of buffer.
 In one condition (lane 5), almost no aggregation occurred, indicating that under this condition aggregation of this protein is greatly reduced.